Louise Glück, Nobel-winning poet of terse and candid lyricism, dies at 80

 We could resume the journey.

-Tracy K. Smith, the Pulitzer Prize-winning poet, said in a statement Friday that Glück’s poetry had “saved” her many times.
+Poet Tracy K. Smith, a Pulitzer winner, said in a statement Friday that Glück’s poetry had “saved” her many times.

 “I think constantly of these lines from ‘The Wild Iris’: ‘At the end of my suffering / there was a door.’
 And of these lines from ‘The House on Marshland’: ‘The darkness lifts, imagine, in your lifetime.’
 It is as if her spare, patient syntax forms a path into and through the weight of living,” she wrote.